How to become a fish farmer

 You could take a college course to give you some of the skills and knowledge needed for the job.

-Courses are usually offered by land-based and agricultural colleges and include:
+Courses are usually offered by agricultural colleges and include:

 - Level 1 Certificate in Fisheries Management